shapeoko/Docs/content/index.md

 ##Assembly Steps

 The first thing to do is to compare what you have received with the inventory sheet included with your kit.
 For reference, there is also a [B.O.M.
 (Bill of Materials) with sortable columns and (some) options on the wiki](http://www.shapeoko.com/wiki/index.php/BOM).
 Please note that part specifications / sizes may change with different kit batches, especially for aspects which do not affect functionality and fit.
 Also, any bags which don't have a part number and quantity should be sorted out and matched against the B.O.M. and [parts pages](http://www.shapeoko.com/wiki/index.php/Parts).
 Please compare one part to another (especially the MakerSlide) and check the instructions for specific things to check.
-If anything in your kit is missing or damaged after your initial review, contact [Inventables Customer Service](https://www.inventables.com/about): [help@inventables.com](mailto:help@inventables.com) to make arrangements all-at-once for everything, so that one doesn't have to wait on multiple shipments.
+If anything in your kit is found to be missing, or damaged, or not up to spec after your initial review, contact [Inventables Customer Service](https://www.inventables.com/about): [help@inventables.com](mailto:help@inventables.com) to make arrangements all-at-once for everything, so that one doesn't have to wait on multiple shipments.

 If your electronics vary in any fashion from the standard parts, it is your responsibility to ensure that one doesn't damage the electronics.
 Please review the [Parts page on the wiki](http://www.shapeoko.com/wiki/index.php/Parts) and any other relevant documentation which is necessary for the parts which you have sourced.